darkjacky/gm_mmdb/README.md

 mmdb:LookupField( IP, "city", "names", "en" )    -- Requires the bigger MMDB; city accuracy usually not very good. mmdb:GetAllFields( IP )                          -- Significantly slower 4 microseconds per call but this contains all data available for this IP.
 ```
+There is an example file and you can find more examples here [Garry's Mod IP Filter](https://github.com/darkjacky/Garry-s-Mod-IP-Filter)

 ---